 The concert series has become known for its eclectic and sometimes surprising events, from “A Night at the Movies,” with the Classical Brass Quintet providing the sound track for a silent movie, to a staged and costumed performance of Mendelssohn’s Elijah.
 Past performances include the National Art Gallery’s West Garden Trio, the unexpected classicism of the Washington Sax Quartet, and the power of pianist Thomas Pandolfi.
 Our audience members took great delight in “Joined at the Heart,” a Valentine’s Day special featuring love songs from opera and musical theater.
 The beautiful Lively-Fulcher tracker pipe organ in the sanctuary of our performance venue enables M&A to present outstanding organists of the area, such as William Neil, as well as hosting an event for the Northern Virginia Chapter of the American Guild of Organists, with organ soloist Martin Jean.

 The “M&A Jazz!
-Series” began in the 2014-2015 Season with a performance by the Tom Cunningham Orchestra, and has also included a 2015-2016 performance by the Uptown Vocal Jazz Quartet.
-The “M&A American Music Series,” celebrating American music and musicians, will feature the US Navy Sea Chanters this year.
+Series” began in the 2014-2015 Season and has included performances by the Tom Cunningham Orchestra and the Uptown Vocal Jazz Quartet.
+Last season’s “Jazz, Food and Fun” included dancers from a local dance studio who encouraged the audience to join them on the dance floor.
+The “M&A American Music Series,” celebrating American music and musicians, has featured performances by the Army Chorus, USAF Singing Sergeants and US Navy Sea Chanters.